 I am personally committed to making sure that we trade in information fairly.
-To show the strength of my commitment, I have received Fair Trader accreditation from the Controller of Her Majesty's Stationery Office (HMSO).
+To show the strength of my commitment, Ordnance Survey has received Fair Trader accreditation from the Controller of Her Majesty's Stationery Office (HMSO).
 I am confident that we have the right administrative processes in place so that I can support the following statement.

 I will insist that we strictly follow a system of open trading that meets the terms of the Competition Act 1998.
 My aim is that, in principle, we can meet the needs of anyone who applies for a licence to reuse information for any purpose.
 We will publish any exceptions, each of which is designed to meet a specific defined risk to Ordnance Survey’s agreed business model, on our website and strictly follow them.